AnantharamanLab/METABOLIC/README.md

 ## <a name="copyright"></a> Copyright
+METABOLIC: **MET**abolic **A**nd **B**ioge**O**chemistry ana**L**yses **I**n mi**C**robes (C) 2019
 Zhichao Zhou, zczhou2017@gmail.com
 Patricia Tran, ptran5@wisc.edu
 Karthik Anantharaman, karthik@bact.wisc.edu
 Anantharaman Microbiome Laboratory
 Department of Bacteriology, University of Wisconsin, Madison

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see https://www.gnu.org/licenses/.